kawaiiuwuowo/kaya/README.md

-# kaya
+..📌# kaya📌
-this is my main discord bot  source code
+..🔨⚙️this is my main discord bot  source code⚙️🔨

-to use this just copy it into replit.com
+..❗️to use this just copy it into replit.com❗️

+..✅All credit goes to me i spend so much time on this bot✅

+..❤️enjoy the bot❤️